La Cinémathèque Méliès: Before 1961

 In 1936, Henri Langlois, Georges Franju, Jean Mitry and Paul-Auguste Harlé created the Cinémathèque française.
 Méliès was likely to become honorary president.
 Only 9 of his films had been shown in France.
 From 1949 onwards, with the help of her husband and of the French Ministry of Foreign Affairs, Madeleine Malthête-Méliès started giving lectures abroad.
 Her first lecture took place in Sweden where Einar Lauritzen gave her The Witch (La Fée Carabosse ou le Poignard fatal), a hand-coloured film shot in 1906.
 This was how the film collection started.
-From the 1950s onwards, Georges’ son André Méliès started giving lectures and film screenings like Madeleine.
+From the 1950s onwards, Georges's son André Méliès started giving lectures and film screenings like Madeleine.

 As a screenwriter, film director, theatre director, production designer, film distributor, and camera operator, Méliès owned a vast number of movie rights.
 After his death, André Méliès and Madeleine Malthête-Méliès inherited his rights.